JonesyJava/jonesyjava/README.md

 --:books: I'm currently learning the following • C#/.NET • MySQL • Parallax Scrolling

-⚡Fun Facts: My Twin Brother is a FullStack Developer • I'm a Comic Book Collector/Seller • I've lived in the Brazilian Amazon Rainforest for a full year!
+--⚡Fun Facts: My Twin Brother is a FullStack Developer • I'm a Comic Book Collector/Seller • I've lived in the Brazilian Amazon Rainforest for a full year!

 Thanks for checking out my page and feel free to reach out if you like what you see!:smiley: